in-toto/specification/in-toto-spec.md

 ```

 The `"pattern"` value is a path-pattern that will be matched against paths
-reported in the link metadata, including bash-style wildcards (e.g.,  "\*").
+reported in the link metadata, including bash-style wildcards (e.g.,  `"\*"`).
 The
 following rules can be specified for a step or inspection:

 * **MATCH**: indicates that the files filtered in using
-  source-path-prefix/pattern must be matched to a MATERIAL or PRODUCT  from a
+  `"source-path-prefix/pattern"` must be matched to a `"MATERIAL"` or `"PRODUCT"` from a
-destination step with the destination-path-prefix/pattern filter.
+destination step with the `"destination-path-prefix/pattern"` filter.
 For example,
-`"MATCH foo WITH PRODUCTS FROM compilation"` indicates that the file foo, a
+`"MATCH foo WITH PRODUCTS FROM compilation"` indicates that the file `"foo"`, a
-product of the step `"compilation,"` must correspond to either a material or a
+product of the step `"compilation"`, must correspond to either a material or a
 product in this step (depending on where this artifact rule was listed).
 More
-complex uses of the MATCH rule are presented in the examples of section 5.1.
+complex uses of the match rule are presented in the examples of section 5.1.

-The `"IN <prefix>` clauses are optional, and they are used to match products
+The `"IN <prefix>"` clauses are optional, and they are used to match products
 and materials whose path differs from the one presented in the destination
 step.
-This is the case of steps that relocate files as part of their tasks.
+This is the case for steps that relocate files as part of their tasks.
 For
-example MATCH foo IN lib WITH PRODUCT IN build/lib FROM compilation will ensure
+example `"MATCH foo IN lib WITH PRODUCT IN build/lib FROM compilation"` will ensure
-that the file lib/foo matches build/lib/foo from the compilation step.
+that the file `"lib/foo"` matches `"build/lib/foo"` from the compilation step.

-* **ALLOW**: indicates that the pattern appears as material or a product of
+* **ALLOW**: indicates that the pattern appears as a material or a product of
   this step.
-* **DISALLOW**: indicates that no files matching a pattern can appear as a
+* **DISALLOW**: indicates that no files matching the pattern can appear as a
   material or a product on this step.
 * **REQUIRE**: indicates that a pattern must appear as a material or product of
   this step.
-* **CREATE**: Indicates that products matched by the pattern must not appear as
+* **CREATE**: indicates that products matched by the pattern must not appear as
   materials of this step.
 Note, the rule still passes if the pattern does not
-match any products
+match any products.
 * **DELETE**: indicates that materials matched by the pattern must not appear
   as products of this step.
 Note, the rule still passes if the pattern does not
 match any materials.